An inflated dynamic Laplacian to track the emergence and disappearance of semi-material coherent sets: Numerical examples

 leading to an evolution of stream functions that is symmetric upon reflection in the $(t,x_1)$ coordinate plane with respect to~$(t,x_1) = (1/2, 3/2)$.
 The evolution of $x(t)$ is then governed by the ODE

-We set the parameter $a$ to be $a_{\rm min}$ using the heuristic described in~\cite[Section 4.1]{FrKo23}, which attempts to match the leading nontrivial temporal and spatial eigenvalues of $\Delta_{G_{0,a}}$; numerically this value is~$a=0.3340$.
+We set the parameter $a$ to be $3a_{\rm min}$ using the heuristic described in~\cite[Section 4.1]{FrKo23} {and briefly repeated in subsection~\ref{subsec:Dirichlet_choose_a}}, which approximately matches the leading nontrivial temporal and spatial eigenvalues of $\Delta_{G_{0,a}}$; numerically this value is~$a=1$.

-{We construct a numerical approximation of $\Delta_{G_{0,a}}$ using Algorithm~\ref{algo:Strang}}.
+We construct a numerical approximation of $\Delta_{G_{0,a}}$ using Algorithm~\ref{algo:Strang}.
 In this example, we use $N=1350$ trajectories initialised on a uniform grid of $45\times 30$ particles on $M$, recording the particle positions each $1/100^{\rm th}$ unit of time{, yielding~$T=101$}.
 The diffusion maps procedure requires a bandwidth $\epsilon>0$ that takes into account the density of the trajectories.
-We choose $\epsilon=0.0044$ according to the heuristic of \cite{coifman_graph_2008,berry_variable_2016}; see Section~\ref{ssec:dmaps} for further details.
+We choose $\epsilon=0.0115$ according to the heuristic of \cite{coifman_graph_2008,berry_variable_2016}; see Section~\ref{ssec:dmaps} for further details. {The spectrum of~$\Delta_{G_{0,a}}$ displayed in Figure~\ref{fig:dg-evals}(right) reveals a large gap after the second spatial eigenvalue, and following the heuristic in Section~\ref{ssec:gap}, we choose $J=2$.
+This corresponds to searching for two semi-material coherent sets.
+Strictly speaking, according to Algorithm \ref{alg:workflow} one should augment the single eigenvector $F^\spat_2$ to obtain a companion vector $\hat{F}_2$ and apply SEBA.
+This would produce two vectors that separate the blue and red objects shown in Figure \ref{fig:average-vs-inflated-dg-efuns}(right).
+To keep things simple, in this example we work directly with the single (signed) eigenfunction~$F^\spat_2$.}

 The two finite-time coherent sets for this flow are shown in blue and red in Figure \ref{fig:DLexample} (right).
 These sets have a somewhat rough boundary, but are fully material.
 On the other hand, the two semi-material finite-time coherent sets shown in Figure \ref{fig:average-vs-inflated-dg-efuns} (right) are not precisely material, but are smoother in space and follow the position of the FTCS over timescales shorter than the full time interval $[0,1]$.
 The analogous statements to those in Theorem~\ref{thm:eigbounds} but for the Neumann boundary conditions applied in this example, to be found in~\cite[Theorem 7, Part 1]{FrKo23}, state that the spatial eigenvalues of the inflated dynamic Laplacian dominate the associated eigenvalues of the dynamic Laplace operator.
 This is clearly the case, as shown in Figure~\ref{fig:dg-evals}.